pateldhwani26/Google-Data-Analytics-Certificate/README.md

 Nested:

-In pregramming, describes code that performs a particular function and is contained within code that performs a borader function
+In programming, describes code that performs a particular function and is contained within code that performs a borader function

 * Call up data (and then)
 * Group the data (and then)